SichangHe/igem-2022-dku-backup/src/contribution.md

 We designed cell surface display platforms for probiotics including yeast, E.*coli* Nissle 1917, and L.*lactis*.
-To be specific, the yeast Aga2 surface display platform for nanobodies were developed,  We also designed a novel way to detect protein surface expression by using flow cytometry.
-Another contribution is protein modeling protocol.
+To be specific, the yeast Aga2 surface display platform for nanobodies was developed.
+We also designed a novel way to detect protein surface expression by using flow cytometry.
+Another contribution is the protein modeling protocol.
 We designed an integrated protocol involving the usage of PyMol, RobeTTA, and Alphafold2.
-Through literature review, we were able to determine multiple parameters that measure the accuracy of the protein model, and conducted evaluation on our protein design.
-We also contributed to previous parts by designing our parts with imporvement based on past iGEM teams.
+Through literature review, we were able to determine multiple parameters that measure the accuracy of the protein model and evaluated our protein design.
+We also contributed to previous parts by designing our parts with improvements based on past iGEM teams.

 ### Cell surface display platforms